Installation Artists

 Salary

-The salary of installation artists varies significantly depending on several factors, including the company they work for, their level of experience, reputation, location, the scale of their installations, and the demand for their work.
+The salary of installation artists varies significantly depending on several factoRs including the company they work for, their level of experience, reputation, location, the scale of their installations, and the demand for their work.
 Below is a general outline of average salaries for these professionals working at different levels of position in a company:

 Salary Level